 You do want to know if someone is reading your posts don’t you?
 More importantly, you want to know if someone is not reading your posts.
 There are several things to look out for in checking your blog stats.
 Here are just a few:

 - Google Page Rank: Your PR (Page Rank) is what Google uses to rank the importance of your website in their search results.
 That number will range from 0-10.
 The PR rating for most blogs is 3-5 with some higher end blogs being a 6.
 If you have a newer blog you may still be at a 0.
 However this number should rise after a few months.
-If your blog has been around for a while and your PR is not higher than 2 you will want to look into why, and make some improvements.
+If your blog has been around for a while and your PR is not higher than 2 you will want to look into why and make some improvements.
 You can check your Page Rank using an online PR checker.
+UPDATE: Starting in March 2016 Google has started to prevent users being able to check their PR using 3rd party tools.
+PR updates have gone away.

 - Alexa: Alexa is another stat that you may see listed on applications for blogger opps.
 The Alexa ranking gives an idea of how many users are visiting your site from day to day and therefore gives an idea of your website’s popularity compared to other sites on the internet.
 It uses an algorithm which takes into account both the number of visitors and the number of pages viewed on each visit.
 Read my old, but still relevant post, What the Heck is Alexa Anyway?
 Make sure that you install the Alexa Toolbar in your own browser since you probably visit your blog more than anyone else.